 Everything about Abu Dhabi is glamorous.
-It’s the largest and wealthiest of the seven United Arab Emirates, but unlike the neighbouring Dubai, it has managed to hold onto it’s traditional culture making it fascinating city to explore; on the outskirts, you’ll find the tents and camels while flashy Ferraris, blacked out 4x4s and designer shops line the smart, seafront Corniche boulevard.
-Our Abu Dhabi Destination Guide will dissect the Grand Prix experience itself, which takes place on Yas Island, on the eastern side of the city, where there are numerous 5-star hotels, a Ferrari World theme park and the most expensive circuit built in the history of Formula 1.
-It runs alongside the island’s impressive marina, underneath the Yas Hotel Abu Dhabi and past a 60-metre sun tower.
+It’s the largest and wealthiest of the seven United Arab Emirates, but unlike the neighboring Dubai, it has managed to hold onto its traditional culture, making it a fascinating city to explore.
+On the outskirts, you’ll find the tents and camels while flashy Ferraris, blacked-out 4x4s and designer shops line the smart, seafront Corniche boulevard.

 Where to Stay

 Most F1 drivers and VIPs stay in the Yas Hotel Abu Dhabi for the best views and impeccable service.
 The interiors are sleek and modern, whilst the facade is draped with a colorful LED canopy that adds to the F1 party atmosphere.
 The eleven dining and lounge venues showcase the first-class cuisine from across the world, including Kazu Japanese restaurant and the cool Latitude and Longitude bar located on the rooftop next to the infinity pool.